EDITING THE MANGNIFICENT AMBERSONS

 Welles had re-written and re-shot this scene while the film was still in production.
 In doing so he softened George a bit, shortened the scene, removed comments about a scene no longer in the film as well as a eliminated a HAMLET reference.

 Welles rough cut, in revealing the dynamics of George’s personality, had carefully prepared the audience for George’s remarkably selfish and infantile behavior here.
-The audience can understand why George is behaving so irrationally because Welles had carefully—almost step by step—illuminated George’s mentel landscape: immature, relying on denial to deal with anything he found unpleasant, threatening or unacceptable, always wanting his way when unable to deal with anything that conflicted with his sense of reality.
-In short, if Eugene married his mother George Minafer’s world would fall apart and, in a sense, backed in corner George was desperately fighting for his life the way it was.
+The audience can understand why George is behaving so irrationally because Welles had carefully—almost step by step—illuminated George’s mental landscape: immature, relying on denial to deal with anything he found unpleasant, threatening or unacceptable as well as wanting his way when unable to deal with anything that conflicted with his sense of reality.
+In short, if Eugene married his mother George Minafer’s world would fall apart and, in a sense, backed into corner George was desperately fighting for his life the way it was.

 Wise reshot the scene in a Welles re-write sent from Rio that not only shortened the scene but also softened George’s reaction to the letter.
 Bernard Hermann’s score here was replaced with music written by Roy Web.
 The letter scene now starts with Eugene writing the letter, then we hear him read it, cut to first floor of the Amberson mansion with the last part of the scene finally showing Isabel reading the letter.
 Some upbeat music by Roy Webb was interjected with Herrmann’s.
 In dealing with his mother in the Robert Wise scene George is more perplexed than outraged, leaving him confused rather than Isabel while Isabel, acting decisively, tells George that she will write Eugene and tell him that it was over between them.
 In terms of the film’s narrative, the scene is shorter, more direct, made its point quickly, strengthened Isabel’s character and showed George behavior in a more acceptable light.
 Bernard Herman’s music for this scene was replaced with music written by Roy Web.